drewww/prism/_sources/making-a-roguelike/part7.rst.txt

       end
    end

-Now that we've got this little helper function done let's go through each room and try to connect it to the one to the right, and the one to the bottom.
+Now we'll go through each room and try to connect it to the one to the right, and the one to the bottom.
 If either doesn't exist the hallway helper won't get past the guard and nothing will happen.

 .. code:: lua